HCL-TECH-SOFTWARE/connections-doc/v8-cr1/admin/install/cp_config_customizer_HTTP_server.md

 If you have not configured Orient Me, then complete this task to ensure that the HTTP server redirects users to the App Registry when they log in to Connections.

+Using the sample deployment described in [Steps to install or upgrade to Component Pack](cp_install_services_tasks.md#section_awd_rwp_tnb), the Kubernetes master node is used in the proxy rules in this document.
+In an HA environment, the load balancer DNS of the HA cluster should be used (must be FQHN).

 1. Log in to the HTTP server as the root user \(AIX®, Linux®\) or the administrator \(Windows™\).

 2. Backup the current httpd.conf.